ncampono11/Getting.Cleaning.Data/CodeBook.md

 ## Assign Data Variables
-  -features <- features.txt : 561 rows, 2 columns
+ features <- features.txt : 561 rows, 2 columns <br/>
   -The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
   -activities <- activity_labels.txt : 6 rows, 2 columns
   -List of activities performed when the corresponding measurements were taken and its codes (labels)